 Patients should avoid all herbal supplements and other over-the-counter medication unless further information about the pathophysiology of EMS is elucidated.[9]

 Activity may exacerbate the myalgias or muscle cramps.
 During the acute illness, patient may require bed rest if their symptoms are intense.
+Exercise may result in relapse of myalgias in some patients, and they should be advised to avoid any activities that cause or worsen symptoms.
 Over the long term, strenuous activity should be avoided only if it causes symptoms to recur.

 Aside from discontinuing offending medication(s), no standard of care exists for eosinophilia-myalgia syndrome (EMS).
 For early manifestations of EMS, treatment is directed symptomatically and can include analgesics, vitamins, muscle relaxants, and diuretics.